kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 He presents the lighter.
 A triple-barrel, lime-colored, wind-proof machine.
 The cigar stubb wedged in between his lips.
 I inhale.
 Thanks.
 “You betcha”

+Translit X Language.

 ##ON TIME

 It's funny with our perception of time.
 While we seem so much more precise now in predicting and planning time, this can also be a farce.
 We plan, but immediately fail to fulfill the planned time, so we plan again, or communicate our exact delay to the people we would meet.
 I would meet Richard at 14:00 at the museum.
 He messaged me at 13:06 if our meeting could be pushed back to 14:30, 15:00 even.
 I agreed with that at 13:31, stating I would be there from 14:00 until 16:30 anyways.
-I arrived at the museum at 14:58 where I had a small talk With a former colleague.
+I arrived at the museum at 14:58 where I had a small talk with a former colleague.
 At 15:03, I walked into the restaurant to miss Richard there.
 He texted me exactly then that he would be here at 15:10.
 Time of writing now is 15:11.
 Waiting for Richard's call.

 ##QUESTIONS ABOUT THE ESSENCE OF BEING A DESIGNER